Experiences

 Where will I be staying?

 Housing will be provided to students if it is available.
-Students who live near each of the locations are encouraged to apply.

 Where will I get my meals?